 Meet the 6 Emerging GPs selected for our $2.5M Diversity Commitment

-Late July, we excitedly committed $2.5 million of independent GP (General Partner) capital to Black and Latino/Latina investing partners.
-We vowed to write three to five checks, around $500K to $1M each.
-However, we were so impressed that we ended up writing six!
+Late July, we excitedly announced our commitment of independent GP (General Partner) capital to Black and Latino/Latina investing partners.
+We aimed to write three to five checks of $500K to $1M each.
+However, we were so impressed that we ended up writing six.

 We are thrilled to partner with these managers to create impact in the ecosystem while driving impact to our fund.
 Our chosen, diverse GPs can provide us access to underserved founder networks far better than we can ourselves today.
 In turn, we can help these select GPs beyond just providing them money.
 We can follow on to their investments; we can introduce them to LPs and other funding sources; and we can help them institutionalize their fund and processes.
 A truly synergistic relationship.

 The only ‘pipeline problem’ we experienced was figuring out how to best manage such a robust amount of compelling candidates.
 We had around 80 submissions, so we had to balance diligence with time and efficiency.
 So, as we tend to do at Alpaca, we formulated a process and framework.